tpryan/GCPQuestCS/intro_project.md

 <walkthrough-tutorial-duration duration="10"></walkthrough-tutorial-duration>

-Before you can can play the game, you have to make sure that you have a Google Cloud account ready and a project to run the game.
-You may have already selected a project in a previews tutorial, if it is in the box below, and it is the one you want to use for this game, then you are all set.
-If, not continue on. \
+Before you can can play the game, you have to make sure that you have a Google Cloud account ready and a project to run the game. **If you are already a Google Cloud user, you must create a new project to play the game.** \
 &nbsp; \
-**If you are already a Google Cloud user, you are strongly urged to create a new project to play the game.** \
+This tutorial will instruct you to install an App Engine Application into your project. **If you already have an App Engine application it will replace it.** That's why you should use a clean project. \
 &nbsp; \
+Additionally, the game will ask you to perform technical tasks in the Cloud Console.
+All of these have been designed to use free options.
+&nbsp; \
-If you would like to create a new project for the game do the follow below.
+To create a new project for the game follow below.
 Please note: Limit project names to **30 characters** or less.
 This is a limitation of the engine behind Cloud Journey, and not of GCP. \
 &nbsp; \